lief-project/LIEF/doc/sphinx/extended/pdb/index.md

 DWARF file to a PE binary, even though this is not a typical use case.
-For instance, the {ref}`BinaryNinja <plugins-binaryninja-dwarf>` and {ref}`Ghidra <plugins-ghidra-dwarf>` DWARF export plugins can generate a DWARF file for a PE binary based on analyses performed by these frameworks.
+For instance, the {ref}`BinaryNinja <plugins-binaryninja-dwarf>` and {ref}`Ghidra <plugins-ghidra-dwarf>` DWARF export plugins can generate a DWARF file for a PE binary based on analysis performed by these frameworks.

 This external loading API is useful for adding debug information that might not already be present in the binary.
 For instance, the {sub-ref}`lief-disassemble` function